Sermons

 11 June 2017

 There is a saying that you “leave the best till last”.
-Sometimes it can be misused to cover up an oversight like when you’re thanking a group of people and realise you’ve missed someone and add them in later telling them “I was leaving the best till last”.
-Often when eating dinner I might use… Read more
+Sometimes it can be misused to cover up an oversight like when you’re thanking a group of people and… Read more

 God’s gift to us